nadiczka/SCADA-InTouch-Application/README.md

 ### Project created during studies on University of Science and Technologies in Krakow.

-## Project requirements:
+## Description:
--	Build Scada application to supervise and simulate running of the heating room the whole year.
--	The built should assure a set of automatically operated two heaters and one air-conditioner during all seasons.
--	Alarm should be defined as power supply failure.
+Scada application to supervise and simulate running of the heating room the whole year.
+The built assures a set of automatically operated two heaters and one air-conditioner during all seasons.
+Alarm should is defined as power supply failure.

 Project was made in the AVEVA InTouch HMI application.
 This is the world’s most popular HMI/SCADA system for visualization and control of production processes.